lvruen

 On 5 May 2005, the Latvian Parliament, Saeima, passed the declaration “On the Condemnation of the USSR Totalitarian Communist Occupation Regime Implemented in Latvia”.

 The Cabinet of Ministers passed Regulation No. 523 on 5 August 2005 establishing a commission to determine the number of victims and location of mass graves, collect information regarding repressions and mass deportation of Latvian citizens, and calculate costs incurred by the Latvian state as a result of the USSR totalitarian communist occupation regime (hereinafter – Commission).
-This Commission existed until 1 August 2009 when its operation was suspended due to the economic crisis.

 The Commission has the following principal tasks: